CrewHRM/CrewHRM/readme.txt

 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-The best HRM plugin for online recruitment management.
-Crew HRM offers a complete solution from creating job posts, sharing them online, managing submissions, screening, asses, and hiring!
+Best plugin for online recruitment and job board management.
+Hiring great talent is a breeze with Crew HRM.

 == Description ==

-Crew HRM plugin is a comprehensive solution for managing your entire hiring process.
-It includes all the features you need to attract, screen, and hire the best talent, including:
+Crew HRM plugin is a complete solution to manage your entire hiring process.
+It includes beautifully designed templates and application forms.
+You do not need to write any custom CSS code!

+Crew HRM has all the features you need to attract, screen, and hire the best talent, including:

 * **Dashboard:** A centralized dashboard where you can manage all aspects of your hiring process.
 * **Post jobs:** Easily post jobs to your WordPress website and other job boards.